-Concentration in Social Science

-Richard Bennett, Associate Professor and Director of International Programs

-The Social Science program is part of the Department of Social and International Studies, in the School of Arts and Sciences at Southern Polytechnic State University.
+Social Science Offering: Bachelor of Science in International Studies Concentration in Social Science The Faculty: Richard Bennett, Associate Professor and Director of International Programs Albert Churella, Associate Professor J. LaJuana Cochrane, Associate Professor and Psychology Coordinator Jamye Hickman, Assistant Professor Marianne Holdzkom, Assistant Professor Julie Newell, Professor and Chair of Department Thomas J. Nisley, Assistant Professor Bernice Nuhfer-Halten, Professor and Language Coordinator Thomas E. Rotnem, Professor, International Studies Coordinator, and Political Science Coordinator William Skutans, Lecturer Roger Soiset, Lecturer Carl Snook, Assistant Professor Mark D. Vickrey, Senior Lecturer The Social Science program is part of the Department of Social and International Studies, in the School of Arts and Sciences at Southern Polytechnic State University.
 By offering an International Studies degree with a concentration in Social Science, SPSU seeks to produce graduates who not only understand the historical, political and economic processes of globalization, but who also possess the technological skills and knowledge that will allow them to deal with the new demands of a more global society.

-The International Studies-Social Science degree will prepare graduates for employment in:
+The International Studies-Social Science degree will prepare graduates for employment in: International business